gl0p/tanalio/README.md

 Welcome to **Tanalio**, a visual graph-based web application for building and running deep learning workflows — no boilerplate code needed.
 Inspired by ComfyUI, this app allows you to chain together custom nodes (like layers, preprocessors, trainers, and predictors) to build, train, and test deep learning models through an intuitive UI.

+I built Tanalio to bridge the gap between modeling ML architecture and every day hobbiests, making it easier for no-code generation of ML models.
+Drag, drop and train.

 ---

 ## 🚀 Features